sevanthM/USER-FORM-VALIDAITON/README.md

 # USER-FORM-VALIDAITON
-A simple User Form Validation , with the use of DOM methods , event handlers in JavaScript
+User Form Validation , made use of DOM methods , event handlers in JavaScript